exercism/v3/languages/elixir/exercises/concept/anonymous-functions/.docs/after.md

 Great work!
-[Anonymous functions][anon-fns] are commonly used in Elixir on their own, as return values, and as arguements in higher order functions such as `Enum.map/2`
+[Anonymous functions][anon-fns] are commonly used in Elixir on their own, as return values, and as arguments in higher order functions such as `Enum.map/2`

 ```elixir
 Enum.map([1, 2, 3], &(&1 + 1))